Frequently Requested Statistics on Immigrants and Immigration in the United States

 There are four main pathways to obtain a green card: through a family relationship, employment sponsorship, humanitarian protection (refugees and asylees), and the Diversity Visa (DV) lottery (also known as the green-card lottery).

-Overall, of the 1.1 million immigrants who received green cards in 2017, 46 percent were immediate relatives of U.S. citizens (immediate relatives have unlimited annual visas), followed by another 21 percent of family-related immigrants (whose admission is limited by visa and country caps).
+Overall, of the 1.1 million immigrants who received green cards in 2018, 44 percent were immediate relatives of U.S. citizens (the immediate relative visa category is uncapped), followed by another 20 percent of family-related immigrants whose admission is limited by visa and country caps.

-Thirteen percent adjusted from refugee or asylee status.
-About 12 percent of LPRs were either sponsored by their employers or were able to self-sponsor, including investors.
-Roughly 5 percent were diversity lottery winners.
+Seventeen percent adjusted from refugee or asylee status.
+About 13 percent of new LPRs were either sponsored by their employers or self-petitioned, including investors who create jobs.
+Approximately 4 percent were diversity lottery winners.

-The top five countries of birth were Mexico (15 percent), mainland China and Cuba (6 percent each), and India and the Dominican Republic (5 percent each).
-These countries represented about 38 percent of all persons who received green cards in 2017.
+The top five countries of birth were Mexico (15 percent), Cuba (7 percent), mainland China (6 percent), and India and the Dominican Republic (5 percent each).
+These countries represented about 38 percent of everyone who received a green card in 2018.

 How many people are selected in the Diversity Visa lottery and where do they come from?

 In FY 2018, 45,350 people from countries with low rates of immigration to the United States received a green card as diversity immigrants, representing approximately 4 percent of the 1.1 million new LPRs.

-Created in 1990, the lottery sets aside 55,000 diversity visas annually, of which 5,000 must be used for applicants under the Nicaraguan and Central America Relief Act of 1997.
-Interest in the lottery is significantly higher than there are available visas: About 14.7 million qualified applications were registered for the DV-2018, in total covering 23.1 million applicants, their spouses, and their minor children.
+Created in 1990, the lottery sets aside 55,000 green cards annually, of which 5,000 must be used for applicants under the Nicaraguan and Central America Relief Act of 1997.
+Interest in the lottery is significantly higher than there are available visas: About 14.7 million qualified applications were registered for the DV-2018, covering 23.1 million applicants and their spouses and minor children.
 The number registering in the DV-2018 was 61 percent higher than the 9.2 million registered for the DV-2009.
 (The application number varies each year depending on which countries are eligible.)
 Before receiving permission to immigrate, lottery winners must provide proof of a high school education or its equivalent or show two years of work experience within the past five years in an occupation that requires at least two years of training or experience.
 They also must pass a medical exam and a background check.

-- Read the State Department Visa Bulletin for March 2019 for more on the DV-2019 lottery results.
+- Read the most recent State Department Visa Bulletin for more on the DV lottery.

 - For more information on the Diversity Visa program, read The Diversity Visa Program Holds Lessons for Future Legal Immigration Reform.